Neha-2021/workflow-management-system/README.md

 ## Future Roadmap

+### Sprint 6 - Durable Activity Queue

+Replace the in-memory execution queue with Kafka so workflow step execution is durable and can be processed by multiple worker instances.

-### Sprint 6 - Retry Mechanism
+### Sprint 7 - Retry Mechanism

 Implement configurable retry policies, including fixed and exponential backoff, for failed activities.
 Track retry count and automatically re-queue failed steps until the retry limit is reached.

-### Sprint 7 - Timeouts & Failure Handling
+### Sprint 8 - Timeouts & Failure Handling

 Add activity timeout support to automatically fail long-running steps and update workflow state based on timeout or unrecoverable failures.

-### Sprint 8 - Workflow Recovery
+### Sprint 9 - Workflow Recovery

 Enable recovery of in-flight workflows after application restarts by resuming unfinished step executions persisted in the database.

-### Sprint 9 - Workflow Scheduling
+### Sprint 10 - Workflow Scheduling

 Support scheduled workflow execution, including one-time and recurring executions, using a scheduler that triggers workflows based on configured execution times.

-### Sprint 10 - Distributed Execution

-Replace the in-memory execution queue with Kafka to enable horizontally scalable workers, distributed execution, and higher throughput.